What Happens While We Sleep?

 Sleeping also seems to be related to forming the pathways in the brain for memory and learning.
 And it’s believed that the brain’s waste-flushing system (called the glymphatic system) may be close to 10 times more active when we sleep compared to when we’re awake.
 So how to get a good nights sleep?

 Sleep Is affected By Stress, Lifestyle And Diet

 Our modern lifestyles are not always conducive to a good nights sleep.
 Busy work and family life can become stressful at times.
 Often we get so busy that we neglect to take care of ourselves, we don’t eat enough fresh, healthy food and many of us spend a large part of the day quite inactive or sitting in front of screens.
-Also overexposure to electronics, news and information overload can all contribute to physical and mental stress, causing sleep problems.
-But the good news is there are many simple things we can do to restore balance and ensure a good nights sleep:
+Also overexposure to electronics, news and information overload can all contribute to physical and mental stress.
+All of this takes it toll on our sleeping patterns.
+The good news is there are many simple things we can do to restore balance and ensure a better nights rest:

 Light – Expose yourself to natural light during the day – get outside, the more daylight we expose ourselves to, the better.
 Our body will then more naturally begin to relax and settle down as it gets dark.

 Exercise – Whether its just a walk in the fresh air, gardening, walking the dog or something more structured and strenuous, exercise will always help our body to be more ready for sleep (and more likely to stay asleep during the night).

 Diet – cutting sugar out of our diets, especially before bed, will be particularly beneficial.
 Add lots of fresh fruit and vegetables, eat healthy food at regular intervals during the day and no large meals just before bedtime.